LogoLogo

 Contact Us

-New Zealand Built Dolphins with a Fin Keel - the S&S 24 and its offspring, the Falcon 24
+New Zealand Built Dolphins With a Fixed Keel - the S&S 24 and its offspring, the Falcon 24 (updated June 15, 2014)

-This page, started as a item of technical interest, has developed into a progressive investigation of our Dolphin's New Zealand cousins, the S&S 24, and its local offspring, the Falcon 24.
-With the help of Alan Mountford (Blue Gum) , Stefan Sebregts (Whistler), Steve Summerville (Festina Lente) and others we have identified many of the 50-60 boats built.
-They have been included in the Alphabetical Roster section.
+This page, started as a item of technical interest, has developed into a progressive investigation of our Dolphin 24's New Zealand cousins, the S&S 24, and its local offspring, the Falcon 24.
+With the help of Alan Mountford (Blue Gum) , Stefan Sebregts (Whistler), Steve Summerville (Festina Lente), Giles Grimston (Summer Wine), and others, we have identified many of the 50-60 boats built.
+They have been listed in a dedicated New Zealand Boats Roster page - and in the larger, Alphabetical Dolphin 24 Roster Section.
+See bottom of this page for the links.

-Doug Bremner was the owner of Sea Nymph Yachts/Marine Plastics, the company that built these boats.
-Cruising around the New Zealand yachting websites your webmaster found a news article about the 1970 Auckland Boat and Caravan Show and the S&S 24 winning the Boat of the Year award.
+Cruising around the New Zealand yachting websites your webmaster found a news article about the 1970 Auckland Boat and Caravan Show and the S&S 24 winning the Boat of the Year award!
 A partial copy of that article follows:

-Alan Mountford, our first investigative reporter from Down Under owns Blue Gum, a Falcon 24, sent in the following email and a copy of a Boating New Zealand Magazine article that tells us a lot about the S&S 24 and the Falcon 24.
+Alan Mountford (Blue Gum) was our first investigative reporter from Down Under.
+He sent in the following email and a copy of a December, 2003, Boating New Zealand Magazine article that tells us a lot about the S&S 24 and the Falcon 24.

 August 30, 2007